spier/spier.github.io/_posts/2013-03-10-book-review-universal-code.md

 All in all it is a pretty interesting read.
 Especially for me, as I am dealing with online articles at work daily, so learning more about the creative process that goes into them is quite exciting.

-While I don't qualify to comment on the content on the book, I am a technologist, and therefore have a couple of ideas about how the digital edition of the book - which I bought - cought be improved.
+While I don't qualify to comment on the content on the book, I am a technologist, and therefore have a couple of ideas about how the digital edition of the book - which I bought - could be improved.

 ## Do not use bol.de for ebooks